 Students must complete all requirements for the Ph.D. in Planning, Policy, and Design by no later than their seventh year of study, adjusted for any approved leaves of absence that the student may have taken.
 It is expected that most students will complete the degree requirements well in advance of this deadline.
-Failure to complete all degree requirements by the end of the seventh year will result in initiation of steps to terminate the student's status as a doctoral student in the Planning, Policy, and Design program.
+Failure to complete all degree requirements by the end of the seventh year will result in a petition to the Dean of Graduate Division to terminate the student from graduate study in the Planning, Policy, Policy and Design PhD program.
+All Ph.D. students in the Planning, Policy, and Design program are required to pass a final oral defense of the dissertation.